pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-14-avoid-elixir-booby-traps.md

 ![](https://media.giphy.com/media/t6WvtUluR8V2NSxLlk/giphy.gif)

-This is not an array and not and object.
+This is not an array and not an object.

 But there's the right way to do this in Elixir: